-Milan threw everything at the visitors after the break but they lacked some luck in the final third needed to find the winning goal.
+Milan threw everything at the visitors after the break but they lacked the luck in the final third needed to find the winning goal.

 A slow start to the encounter favoured Milan who took an early hold of possession looking to work from the back.
 Inzaghi was served with a golden chance on 13 minutes, but the usually razor sharp hitman snuffed his effort just yards from goal.